 Housing is a human right.
 And yet, many families in our community—whether due to loss of employment, unaffordable rent or domestic violence—find themselves without a safe place to live.
-Missoula Family Housing Center, jointly operated by YWCA Missoula and MIC’s Family Promise Program, provides short-term emergency housing to families experiencing homelessness along with the support and resources to move into permanent homes of their own.
+YWCA Missoula provides short-term emergency housing to families who are unsheltered along with the support and resources to move into permanent homes of their own.

 To learn more about Rapid Re-Housing, please call (406) 543-6691.

 This 18-month program helps unhoused survivors of domestic violence with children work toward self-sufficiency and independence.
 Participants in the program live in two-bedroom apartments while they work with YWCA staff to develop life skills, heal from trauma, obtain permanent housing, and achieve economic security.